-- $\hfill\Box$ The station that has a ready frame sets the back off parameter to zero. - $\hfill\square$ Then it senses the line using one of the persistent strategies.
+- ☐ The station that has a ready frame sets the back off parameter to zero. - ☐ Then it senses the line using one of the persistent strategies.

-If then sends the frame.
-If there is no collision for a period corresponding to one complete frame, then the transmission is successful.
-Otherwise the station sends the jam signal to inform the other stations about the collision.
-The station then increments the back off time and waits for a random back off time and sends the frame again.
-If the back off has reached its limit then the station aborts the transmission.
-CSMA/CD is used for the traditional Ethernet. □ CSMA/CD is an important protocol.
+- If then sends the frame.
+If there is no collision for a period corresponding to one complete frame, then the transmission is successful. - Otherwise the station sends the jam signal to inform the other stations about the collision. - The station then increments the back off time and waits for a random back off time and sends the frame again. - □ If the back off has reached its limit then the station aborts the transmission. - CSMA/CD is used for the traditional Ethernet. - CSMA/CD is an important protocol.
 IEEE 802.3 (Ethernet) is an example of CSMNCD.
-It is an international standard.
-The MAC sublayer protocol does not guarantee reliable delivery.
+It is an international standard. - The MAC sublayer protocol does not guarantee reliable delivery.
 Even in absence of collision the receiver may not have copied the frame correctly.

+Advantages & Disadvantages of CMSA/CD

+Advantages Disadvantages It has low overhead.
+Collisions degrade network performance.
+Utilizes all available bandwidth when possible.
+Priorities cannot be assigned to certain nodes.
+Performance degrades exponentially as devices are added.

+CSMA/ CA

+- CSMA/CA protocol is used in wireless networks because they cannot detect the collision so the only solution is collision avoidance.

+- CSMA/CA avoids the collisions using three basic techniques.

+- (i) Interframe space

+- (ii) Contention window

+- (iii) Acknowledgements
-Advantages & Disadvantages of CMSA/CD Advantages Disadvantages Collisions degrade network performance.
-It has low overhead.
-Utilizes all available bandwidth Priorities cannot be assigned to certain nodes.
-Performance when possible. degrades exponentially as devices are added.
-CSMA/CA CSMA/CA protocol is used in wireless networks because they cannot detect the collision so the only solution is collision avoidance.
-CSMA/CA avoids the collisions using three basic techniques. (i) Interframe space (ii) Contention window (iii) Acknowledgements 1.
-Interframe Space (IFS) □Whenever the channel is found idle, the station does not transmit immediately.
-It waits for a period of time called interframe space (IFS).
-When channel is sensed to be idle, it may be possible that same distant station may have already started transmitting and the signal of that distant station has not yet reached other stations.

-Therefore the purpose of IFS time is to allow this transmitted signal to reach other stations.
+1. Interframe Space (IFS)

+- □ Whenever the channel is found idle, the station does not transmit immediately.
+It waits for a period of time called interframe space (IFS). - When channel is sensed to be idle, it may be possible that same distant station may have already started transmitting and the signal of that distant station has not yet reached other stations. - Therefore the purpose of IFS time is to allow this transmitted signal to reach other stations.

-Contention window is an amount of time divided into slots.
-A station that is ready to send chooses a random number of slots as its wait time.
-The number of slots in the window changes according to the binary exponential back-off strategy.
-It means that it is set of one slot the first time and then doubles each time the station cannot detect an idle channel after the IFS time.
-This is very similar to the p-persistent method except that a random outcome defines the number of slots taken by the waiting station.
-In contention window the station needs to sense the channel after each time slot.
-If the station finds the channel busy, it does not restart the process.
+to wait a time equal to contention time. □ IFS variable can also be used to define the priority of a station or a frame.
+2. Contention Window □ Contention window is an amount of time divided into slots. □ A station that is ready to send chooses a random number of slots as its wait time. □ The number of slots in the window changes according to the binary exponential back-off strategy.
+It means that it is set of one slot the first time and then doubles each time the station cannot detect an idle channel after the IFS time. □ This is very similar to the p-persistent method except that a random outcome defines the number of slots taken by the waiting station. □ In contention window the station needs to sense the channel after each time slot. □ If the station finds the channel busy, it does not restart the process.
 It just stops the timer & restarts it when the channel is sensed as idle.
-Acknowledgement Despite all the precautions, collisions may occur and destroy the data.
-The positive acknowledgment and the time-out timer can help guarantee that eceiver has received the frame.
-CSMA/CA Procedure: S variable can also be used to define the priority of a station or a frame. ontention Window ☐ The positive acknowledgment and the time-out timer can help guarantee that receiver has received the frame.
-CSMA/CA Procedure: □ C ontention window is an amount of time divided into slots. \[A station that is ready to send chooses a random number of slots as its wait time. \[The number of slots in the window changes according to the binary exponential back-off strategy.
-It means that it is set of one slot the first time and then doubles in time the station cannot detect an idle channel after the IFS time. \[This is very similar to the p-persistent method except that a random outcome nes the number of slots taken by the waiting station. \[In contention window the station needs to sense the channel after each time slot. \[If the station finds the channel busy, it does not restart the process.
-It just stops □ Despite all the precautions, collisions may occur and destroy the data. □ The positive acknowledgment and the time-out timer can help guarantee that receiver has received the frame.
-CSMA/CA Procedure: Fig. Shows the flow chart explaining the principle of CSMA/CA. 3.
-A cknowledgement \Box The positive acknowledgment and the time-out timer can help guarantee that Fig. Shows the flow chart explaining the principle of CSMA/CA. CSN IA/CA Procedure: Fig. Shows the flow chart explaining the principle of CSMA/CA.
+3. Acknowledgement Despite all the presentions, collisions may assure and destroy the data Despite all the precautions, collisions may occur and destroy the data.
+The positive acknowledgment and the time-out timer can help guarantee that receiver has received the frame.
+CSMA/CA Procedure: Fig. Shows the flow chart explaining the principle of CSMA/CA.

+CSMA/CA procedure